fregante/setup-git-user/README.md

       - run: git push
 ```

 New commits and tags will be assigned to the [@actions](https://github.com/actions) user.
 If you want to customize the user, **you don't need this action**.
-Use use:
+Just use:

 ```yaml
     steps: